 A public guardian is a county position and entitled to fees as any other guardian would be.
 However, if the ward's estate is insufficient to pay fees then the public guardian generally will not collect a a fee.

 Private professional guardians will nearly always charge a fee, as it is their profession to serve in this capacity.
 So, unless the ward has sufficient assets to pay the fees, a private professional guardian will not be an option.
-A private guardian’s fees are often higher at the beginning of a guardianship because of the work involved to initially establish a guardianship.
+The fees of a private guardianship in Nevada are often higher at the beginning of a guardianship because of the work involved to initially establish a guardianship.

 There are benefits associated with consulting an attorney before and during the guardianship process.
 An estate planning attorney can bring invaluable expertise in incapacity planning and in navigating through the court process.
 It would not be uncommon for fees to establish a permanent guardianship to start at $3,000.
 However, this is only an estimate and should be discussed with your attorney because rates and time involved can vary.
 In most cases, attorney fees are paid from the assets of the ward and must be approved by the court.